 NRI’s guide to selling property in India

-An NRI can sell his/her residential or commercial property to either a person residing in India, another NRI or a person of Indian origin (PIO).
-One can also mortgage the property to an authorised real estate dealer or a financial institution dealing with home loans.
+An NRI can sell his/her residential or commercial property to either a person residing in India, another NRI, or a person of Indian origin (PIO).
+One can also mortgage the property to an authorized real estate dealer or a financial institution dealing with home loans.
 However, if the property is an agricultural land or farming development, it can only be sold to a resident Indian citizen.

 If the property was inherited from an Indian resident, no special permission from the RBI is required; however, if it was inherited from someone who was not of Indian origin, the NRI must seek permission from the Central Bank.
 Income from property transfers is taxed as Capital Gains, while rental income from letting out the property is taxed as Income from House Property.
 The difference between the sales price and the indexed cost of purchase is used to calculate the capital gain.